 According to Google My Business, businesses with photos get 40% more direction requests.

-The first thing a user notices when they make a search are photos.
+The first thing a user notices when they make a search is photos.
 Upload photos that can help you tell the story of your business.
 Be it a profile photo, cover photo, or your business’s photo to give them an idea of what you are offering, and most importantly is what they can expect from you.

-I would strongly recommend you to add as many photos you can to your Google My Business listing.
+I would strongly recommend you add as many photos as you can to your Google My Business listing.
 This will give your potential customers a better look at what your business has to offer, in turn, they will be more likely to visit your business.

 Tip 2: Write a complete business description

 Businesses with complete and accurate information are easier to match with relevant searches.
 Write a description that tells what your business does, and what the users can benefit from.

 Make sure to include your opening hours.
 This is to let your potential customers know when you’re available.

 You can also consider including your target keywords in the description to optimize your ranking.

 Tip 3: Check your coordinates on Google Maps